LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Can be used to replace :ref:`VideoExtenso` on speckled samples, each area playing the same role as a dot.

-  Refer to the `ve-rt-dis.py <https://github.com/LaboratoireMecaniqueLille/
-  crappy/blob/master/Examples/ve-rt-dis.py>`_ example for a use case.
+  No example featuring a Disve block is currently distributed.

 - :ref:`GPUve`